Deliberate Fire Setting

 Each year Nottinghamshire Fire and Rescue Service attends around 2,000 deliberate fires.
 These range from fires in bins, skips, fly-tipped waste, grasslands and fields, barns, and haystacks, to properties and buildings.
 These cost the fire service and local organisations and businesses money; however, the true cost could potentially be even more significant.
 If fire service resources are tied up at this type of fire, it may mean a delay in attending a more serious incident such as a house fire, or a road traffic collision in which someone is trapped, again meaning that someone's life is endangered.

 How would you feel if the small bin fire you set to impress your friends meant the delay in the attendance of a fire engine to your home where a family member was trapped?

 The following information gives advice on how you can help prevent deliberate fires to help keep you, your family, and your community safe.

 - Report any suspicious activity to CRIMESTOPPERS on 0800 55 111, or by calling the Police 101 number

 - Report any build-up of rubbish, or fly-tipping, to your local authority's Environmental Health department

 - Do not store flammable items, such as recycling waste close to your property or business

 - Have skips collected once full

-- Wherever possible keep you bin in a safe, secure place and don't leave your bin out for collection longer than is necessary
+- Wherever possible keep your bin in a safe, secure place, and don't leave your bin out for collection longer than is necessary

 - Do not leave lighters, or matches, where children could reach them